-INSURANCE: It is a condition of your travel arrangements that you have current travel insurance to cover against cancellation fees, medical expenses, lost luggage and evacuation.
-We recommend that volunteers advise their student or professional indemnity provider of their volunteer work in advance of travel.
+INSURANCE: It is a condition of your travel arrangements that you have current travel insurance to cover against cancellation fees, medical expenses (including Covid cover), lost luggage and evacuation.
+We recommend that volunteers advise their student or professional indemnity provider of their medical electives in Sri Lanka in advance of travel.

 CANCELLATION FEES: Please refer our Terms & Conditions.
 Deposits are non-refundable once your arrangements have been confirmed.
 Please note that all costs are subject to change due to airline increases, taxes, hotel and volunteer price increases, as well as currency adjustments.